-I think you have a Fabric steamer or you've heard about it.
+I think you’ve got a Fabric steamer or you’ve heard about it.
 Fabric steamer, Also known as a clothes steamer.
 Do you know?
 Fabric steamers need cleaning when the flow of our steamer begins to thin or stops altogether.

 So, if you want to keep clean your steamer & learn more about how to clean steamers, read the full content.
 I recommend you to clean your clothes/fabric or garment steamer at least once a month, But if you use your steam commercially then clean your fabric steamer once a week.

-Learn More About How to clean Fabric and Clothes or Garments Steamers
+Learn More About How to Clean A Fabric Steamer: Step by Step

 Clean Your Fabric Steamer Step by Step

 When your fabric steamer needs cleaning, Clean step by step.
 Follow my guide to clean your steamers easily at home.

 At first, remove the remaining water from your steamer.
 If your fabric steamer has a drain or release valve, Unscrew(open) the drain valve and then allow the excess liquid to drain into a sink, tub, or toilet, After that close the drain valve.

 But if you see there’s no drain valve in your steamer turn your fabric steamer over and allow the water to pour out completely and return the steamer.